anagha-google/ray-labs/README.md

 ## Credits & Contribution

-This repository is comminity contributed.
+This repository is community contributed by Ray enthusiasts.
 Feel free to contribute code or log issues ot this repo.

 <hr><hr>